rbatllet/private-blockchain/docs/TESTING.md

 For comprehensive API documentation, see [API_GUIDE.md](API_GUIDE.md).
 For real-world usage examples, see [EXAMPLES.md](EXAMPLES.md).
+For system troubleshooting and error resolution, see [TROUBLESHOOTING_GUIDE.md](TROUBLESHOOTING_GUIDE.md).
 For production deployment, see [PRODUCTION_GUIDE.md](PRODUCTION_GUIDE.md).

 ## 🛠️ Script Development and Management